 The Pitt Dental Medicine Periodontics and Preventive Dentistry residency program centers on a multi-disciplinary approach to treatment planning and patient care emphasizing collaboration with other treatment centers.
 The program's goal is to provide optimal outcomes for patients by initiating appropriate and varied treatment strategies.
 The full spectrum of currently available biological materials is used to ensure the regeneration of bone and soft tissue around teeth and in site development for implant placement.
 We routinely utilize CBCT and digital workflows to provide optimal diagnostics, planning and execution of routine and complicated cases.
 The program also offers a wide range of sedation services for medically compromised and anxious patients through our department and in concert with the department of anesthesiology.

 Our program aims to continue developing basic and clinical research in dental implantology, novel bone regenerative technologies and the development of novel approaches to treat periodontal disease by modulating the immune system.
 We are working on new therapies to improve patient outcomes and bring clinical research into clinical practice with cutting-edge treatment modalities.
-Some of our ongoing projects include: development of periodontal therapies by regulating the immune response; development of novel magnesium-related materials for bone regeneration; and assessment of novel periodontal grafting material compared to the standard of care.
+Some of our ongoing projects include: development of periodontal therapies by regulating the immune response; development of novel magnesium-related materials for bone regeneration; the assessment of novel periodontal grafting material compared to the standard of care, and surgical treatment of peri-implantitis.
 All residents are encouraged to pursue research projects and have contributed to national and international meetings for organizations in their specialty.

 Each resident is exposed to all periodontal diagnostics and therapies and is expected to be competent in all phases of clinical periodontal care.
 During their program, residents in periodontics are supervised and taught by board-certified periodontists and prosthodontists.
 A resource for both dentists and patients throughout the Pittsburgh region, our services are characterized by the integration of innovative techniques with conservative treatment approaches resulting in excellent treatment outcomes and a high standard of quality care.